-Seven children had seven findings of sexual harm in family placements.
-The majority of children were harmed outside of the placement.
+Six children had six findings of sexual harm in family placements the majority of which occurred within the placement but was not caused by family caregivers.

-Two of the children with findings of sexual harm were in return/remain home placements.
-We are unable to provide further commentary on these small numbers due to the risk of identification or self-identification of individuals.
+Three of the children with findings of sexual harm were in return/remain home placements.